MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/index.md

 ## [SkiaSharp Effects](effects/index.md)

-Effects are properties that alter the normal display of graphics, including linear and circular gradients, bitmap tiling, blend modes, blur and others.
+Effects are properties that alter the normal display of graphics, including linear and circular gradients, bitmap tiling, blend modes, blur, and others.

 ## Related Links